andreykobal/bitcoin-rootstock-ai-nft-avatars-minter/README.md

 # AI NFT Avatar Minting Frontend

-This repository hosts a cutting-edge solution that enables users to create, mint, and interact with AI-powered NFT avatars.
-Using this solution, users can not only transform their selfies into animated avatars but also enhance them with custom or AI-generated traits, change their appearance and clothing, interact with them using voice or text, and even deploy them as skins in the game.
-Moreover, our solution boasts integration with the Bitcoin testnet using Rootstock - a Layer 3 scaling solution for Bitcoin, making it a unique combination of AI, NFT, and Blockchain.
+- This repository hosts a cutting-edge solution that enables users to create, mint, and interact with AI-powered NFT avatars.
+- Users can transform their selfies into animated avatars using this solution.
+- The avatars can be enhanced with custom or AI-generated traits, allowing for personalized customization.
+- Users have the option to change the avatars' appearance and clothing.
+- Interaction with avatars is possible through voice or text commands.
+- The avatars can be used as skins in a shooter game [AILAND](https://ailand.app).
+- The solution integrates with the Bitcoin testnet.
+- Rootstock, a Layer 3 scaling solution for Bitcoin, facilitates the integration with the testnet.
+- This integration creates a unique combination of AI, NFT, and Blockchain technologies.

 ![ezgif-3-59426bab17](https://github.com/andreykobal/bitcoin-rootstock-ai-nft-avatars-minter/assets/19206978/bbae5470-7079-4aa4-b98d-7b242f3c8eea)